BishopFox/badPods/yaml/hostnetwork/README.md

 ```
 You now have a few options for next steps:

-See if the `kubelet` read-only port (10255/tcp) is open on any of the node's IPs
+See if the `kubelet` read port (10255/tcp) is open on any of the node's IPs
 ```bash
 nc -zv 10.0.0.162 10255
 Connection to 10.0.0.162 10255 port [tcp/*] succeeded!